Minds On

 Summarizing what I’ve learned

-In this learning activity, you have explored the factors that led up to and the colonization of New France, how colonizers of New France interacted with First Nations people, and an overview of the fur trade and its role in colonizing New France and fostering relationships between First Nations peoples.
+In this learning activity, you have explored the factors that led up to and the colonization of New France, how colonizers of New France interacted with Indigenous Peoples, and an overview of the fur trade and its role in colonizing New France and fostering relationships between First Nations communities.

 For each sentence, select the missing word from the drop-down menu.